tiagoporto/swill-boilerplate/README.md

 ## Boilerplate

-* JavaScript files in `src/scripts` named with `*_IGNORE.js` will be ignored and won't be published, named with `*_SEPARATE.js` won't be concatenated and will be generated separated.
+* JavaScript files in `src/scripts` named with `*_IGNORE.js` will be ignored and won't be published, named with `*_SEPARATE.js` won't be concatenated and will be generated separately.
     - Example
     `myplugin_SEPARATE.js` will be published as `myplugin.js`.

-* The folder `public/img` is clean when some tasks are executed, the images come from ` src/images`, but if you work with copyrighted images you shouldn't use compression, because it removes the metadata from the files.
-You can place images direct in the `public/img/copyright`, they won't be deleted.
+* The folder `public/img` is cleaned when some tasks are executed, the images come from ` src/images`, but if you work with copyrighted images you shouldn't use compression, because it removes the metadata from the files.
+You can place images directly in the `public/img/copyright`, they won't be deleted.

     > If for some other reason you want to use other folders directly in the `public/img`, add the folder in the task ` clean` on `gulpfile.js`, and it won't be deleted.